-The clinical trial space has experienced incredible progress over the span of the last several decades.
+The clinical research study space has experienced incredible progress over the span of the last several decades.
 However, some trial organizers may still struggle to achieve sufficient patient recruitment – and stigma may be partially to blame.
 Let’s dig into the current state of clinical research stigma; then, we’ll outline some ways to break down the stigma of clinical research over time.

 Breaking Down the Stigma of Clinical Research

 Clinical Research Transparency Is Key

 As part of a recent study at Memorial Sloane Kettering Cancer Center, Americans were asked to explain their overall impressions of research studies.
 The results were startling: only about 40 percent of those surveyed responded positively.
 From there, only 35 percent of participants said they were likely to enroll in eligible studies.
 After the study, participants who answered negatively were given more information about research studies – specifically, a brief written description of trial practices.
 After they received the information, 60 percent of respondents answered positively.